Visit our Volunteer Application page to fill out a simple form to be added to our list of volunteers. Thank you!

 Deployment volunteers may be asked to participate in a variety of tasks depending on the nature of the event, the needs of the community, and the individual skills of each volunteer.
 These tasks may include gutting homes, rebuilding homes, working at shelters, clearing debris, or helping in a food bank.

 The short and long term recovery environment is dynamic, so volunteers should be prepared for their tasks to change with little notice if more pressing concerns arise that need immediate attention.

 Evidence has shown that untrained volunteers cause complications for survivors and other workers.
 FBB disaster volunteers will have the preparation necessary to understand their role in the emergency management system.

 At this time, volunteers will not receive training until it is confirmed they will be a part of a deployment.
 This will ensure that each person has conducted their trainings recently and are immediately prepared to participate.
 It will also allow for each individual to receive the most up to date revision of the training, as trainings will be consistently updated.
 FEMA and government rules and regulations change over time and the HDR program continues to develop.

 Upon acceptance to participate in the deployment, volunteers will receive their training documents and will also receive an on-site orientation and review of their training on the first day of deployment.

-Because there are no current national humanist recovery organizations, we have developed a primary partnership with All Hands and Hearts (previously All Hands), a highly-qualified disaster recovery organization with over 12 years of experience.
+Because there are no current national humanist recovery organizations, we have developed a primary partnership with All Hands and Heart: Smart Response (previously All Hands), a highly-qualified disaster recovery organization with over 12 years of experience.
 All Hands and Hearts works in the United States as well as overseas, organizing volunteer sites in several different areas at a time.